 - Number of Bathrooms

-Below you will find a detailed description of the property in addition to a simple contact form to get in touch with real estate agents working in the area.
+Below you will find a detailed description of the property and a simple contact form to contact real estate agents working in the area.

 The Rental Strategy tab is where you will find some of the most useful information to analyze a particular real estate property to determine its value and its viability as an investment property.